elastic/rally-tracks/nyc_taxis/README.md

 * `number_of_replicas` (default: 0)
 * `number_of_shards` (default: 1)
 * `source_enabled` (default: true): A boolean defining whether the `_source` field is stored in the index.
+* `force_merge` (default: false): A boolean defining whether a force-merge operation should be run after refresh.
+Only applies to the `append-no-conflicts`, `append-no-conflicts-index-only` and `append-sorted-no-conflicts-index-only` challenges.
+* `force_merge_max_num_segments` (default: unset): An integer specifying the max amount of segments the force-merge operation should use.
+Only applies to the `append-no-conflicts`, `append-no-conflicts-index-only`, `append-sorted-no-conflicts-index-only`, `update` and `append-ml` challenges.
+Use of this parameter implies `force_merge:true`.
 * `index_settings`: A list of index settings.
 Index settings defined elsewhere (e.g. `number_of_replicas`) need to be overridden explicitly.
 * `cluster_health` (default: "green"): The minimum required cluster health.